-Challenge number Detail of challenge 1 On entry to Reception class, a higher percentage of pupils arrive below age-re- lated expectations in Speaking and Communication, requiring speech and lan- guage support.
+Challenge number Detail of challenge 1 On entry to Reception class, a higher percentage of pupils arrive below agerelated expectations in Speaking and Communication, requiring speech and language support.
 2 Children reading significantly below their age related expectation.
 Lack of engagement with reading at home, children lack fluency, knowledge and understanding of key word, lack confidence in phonics skills and struggle to enjoy reading.
 3 Children not retaining knowledge of spelling patterns, spelling rules and spelling of key words, affecting their attainment and progress in writing.
-4 Lack of fluency in maths, resulting in children achieving below their age related expectation and lacking confidence in mental skills.
-5 Low self esteem and lack of confidence which can lead to poor mental health and wellbeing, social difficulties and behaviour challenges.
+4 Children not knowing important vocabulary - Tier 2 and Tier 2 - which has an impact on their oracy and writing.
+5 Lack of fluency in maths, resulting in children achieving below their age related expectation and lacking confidence in mental skills.
+6 Low self esteem and lack of confidence which can lead to poor mental health and wellbeing, social difficulties and behaviour challenges.